camille-hdl/rgbaToKml/README.md

 ## usage
-This file adds a single `converter` object to the global namespace.
+In the browser, this file adds a single `converter` object to the global namespace.
+In node, you can require it : `var converter = require('src/rgbatokml');`

 You can access the conversion functions like so :
 ````
 var hex = converter.rgbaToHex("240,15,240,0.8");